-Last year was the first full year of self-employment for me and my online business.
+In 2014 I celebrated my first full year of self-employment for my online business.
 During this time I made a lot of changes, flipped my schedule upside down, and finally found a daily routine that worked.

-So during the fall of 2014 I decided I wanted to invest in my business by creating an organized and functional home office.
+So during the fall of that year I decided I wanted to invest in my business by creating an organized and functional home office.

 In addition, I learned this past year that it’s vital you create a space that allows (and promotes) creativity, inspiration, and productivity.